 What are the benefits of driving electric vehicles?

-Electric vehicles depreciate at a similar rate to gas-powered vehicles, according to a 2020 report from Consumer Reports.
+Electric vehicles depreciate at a similar rate to gas-powered vehicles, according to Consumer Reports.

 Additionally, tax credits of $7,500 are available for new EVs if the following criteria are met: